The Project Finance Law Review: Dispute Resolution and Conflict of Laws Risks

 17 Delivery of contract would typically be governed by the lex contractus.

-18 Although the standard forms of the Loan Market Association (LMA) and the Loan Syndications and Trading Association (LSTA) do not include a project loan facility agreement or a common terms agreement, international project finance documentation is customarily based on the concepts, structure and standard clauses of the LMA or, in certain regions, the LSTA.
+18 Although the standard LMA and LSTA forms do not include a project loan facility agreement or a common terms agreement, international project finance documentation is customarily based on the concepts, structure and standard clauses of the LMA or, in certain regions, the LSTA.

 19 See, however, Article 14.2 of the standard form for a Contract of Guarantee for Shareholder Loans of the Multilateral Investment Guarantee Agency, which refers to the general principles of law as the only source besides the contract and the underlying treaty.
 Because the reference to general principles of law is inevitably vague, it is likely to discourage formal dispute resolution in line with preference of multilateral agencies for a consensual conflict management.